 Ursa Minor (“Little Bear”) is situated opposite to Ursa Major (“Big Bear”), and like The Big Dipper also contains an asterism of seven main stars, in this case known as The Little Dipper.
 Unlike The Big Dipper, however, just three of The Little Dipper’s stars are bright, namely Polaris, Kochab and Pherkad, and you will need a dark night sky to see all seven stars clearly.

-Ursa Minor is the 56th largest constellation, occupyies a surface area of 256 sq/degrees, and throughout history has been invaluable for navigation as it contains the Polaris, the North Star.
-The constellation is circumpolar, and can be seen by observers located between latitudes +90° and -10°.
+Ursa Minor is the 56th largest constellation, occupies a surface area of 256 sq/degrees, and throughout history has been invaluable for navigation as it contains Polaris, also known as the North Star.
+The constellation is circumpolar, and can be seen by observers located between +90° and -10° of latitude.

 Ursa Major Family of Constellations